MikholaeNicdao/mres-website/mres-front-end/readme.txt

-This folder intented for front-end delopment ONLY.
+This folder intented for front-end development ONLY.